 The Oconaluftee Indian Village in Cherokee, NC is a great place for families to learn about Cherokee culture.
 Exploring this living history village was fascinating for both kids and adults.
 Wander under the shade of the forest, learning about different art forms from how to make a blowgun to ceremonial uses for wooden masks.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of the post, Download a free License Plate Game for the kids to play on your next family road trip!

 Hitting the road?
-Don’t miss our post on Road Trip Essentials for everything you’ll need!
+Don’t miss our post on gear and supplies for your road trip for everything you’ll need!
 We’ve also got all the road trip snacks, road trip activities for kids, and even road trip tips for families.